 Life happens, and sooner or later you might find yourself needing an Oklahoma car accident lawyer to help you recover costs for damages or injuries sustained in a collision.
 Suffering injuries in a car accident is bad enough — but to compound the trauma by having to fight for compensation for your injuries, lost work time and future medical and living expenses is something no one should have to endure.
 That’s why your first call after a collision should be to an experienced car accident attorney.
 We’ll work with you and with the insurance companies to make sure that your expenses are covered and that you can live to the fullest extent possible following the accident.

 A good car accident lawyer will be both experienced and ethical.
 That means that your lawyer will be able to navigate both the insurance system and the court system, so that she or he can advance your best interests as quickly and inexpensively as possible.

 The claims process for a car accident is not always easy or fair.
 Even if you’re not at fault, the other driver’s insurance company will always try to compensate you as little as possible for your claim.
 Trying to go head-to-head with an insurance adjuster who has likely processed hundreds of cases exactly like yours is an uphill battle.
-That’s why a car accident lawyer is your best ally.
+That’s why an Oklahoma car accident lawyer is your best ally.

 More often than you might realize, the negligent driver doesn’t even have insurance.
 Hopefully, you have uninsured or underinsured motorist coverage.
 If you have uninsured motorist coverage, it means that your own insurance will cover your damages that were the fault of an uninsured motorist.
 If you have underinsured motorist coverage, it gives you additional coverage when you have a significant amount of damages or injuries and the negligent driver doesn’t have enough liability insurance to cover all of it.